 Of course not.

-Kindness is an innate quality we all possess as humans.
+as humans.
 The problem is, it typically gets buried under layers of material conditioning as we navigate our way through the “hard knocks” of life.
 This is especially true in the financial sector, where business success is usually determined by a ruthless attitude, secret backroom deals, and manipulation of stock prices.

 Wall Street and its “Wolves” are notorious for their cut-throat, “kill-or-be-killed”, “Never-say-die” mentality.

 But it doesn’t have to be that way.
-Take for example the popular marketing guru and social influencer, Gary Vaynerchuk, his entire shtick is built around being authentic and, you guessed it, kind!
+Take for example, the popular marketing guru and social influencer, Gary Vaynerchuk, his entire shtick is built around being authentic and, you guessed it, kind!

 As far as Gary V is concerned, being financially successful and kind are not mutually exclusive, they can co-exist and he is a living example of it.